Pros and Cons of Pet Microchips and GPS

 - GPS units may be too big and heavy for smaller dogs to wear.

 - Attached to collars, GPS devices can be lost.

-In the end, GPS tracking and Pet microchipping is a step forward in the future, and should be heavily considered for your pet.
-There are a plethora of other alternatives but these are the most practical and cost effective, no longer do you need to worry about your pet losing tags or having to wear a collar anymore, and we at All Pets Veterinary Medical Center do provide Microchips for your pets.
+These are just a few pros and cons of pet microchips and GPS.
+While there are other alternatives, these are the most practical and cost effective.
+No longer do you need to worry about your pet losing tags or having to wear a collar anymore.
+All Pets Veterinary Medical Center provides Microchips for your pets.
 Contact All Pets Veterinary Medical Center in College Station, Texas schedule an appointment today!